 This page has coins of AD 306-364, coins of

 TERMS: Prices are in brackets: [$xx].
 I accept PayPal and Zelle (which I prefer in the US--here is why) and checks and cash.
 Postage in the US is $2 for orders up to $25, $3 for orders up to $50, $4 for orders up to $100, and an additional $2 for each hundred thereafter.
-Usually an additional $3 to other countries.
-From other countries I prefer TransferWise.
-Here is why: http://augustuscoins.com/TW.html .
-More-detailed terms of sale are here.
+Usually I do not ship to other countries, but see my more-detailed terms of sale here.

-After I confirm by e-mail that I still have the coin, you can pay by logging into your account and sending PayPal or Zelle payment to my e-mail address.
+After I confirm by e-mail that I still have the coin, you can pay by logging into your account and sending Zelle (preferred) or PayPal (add 4%) payment to my e-mail address.
+I also accept checks.

 To order, or to ask any questions, e-mail me, Warren, at: e-mail